HaydenPWoods/HaydenPWoods.github.io/_posts/2021-08-17-placements-management-web-app.markdown

 * Statistics and Export Creation
 * Graduate Records

 Data is stored in a MySQL database.
-Various APIs and services are utilised to achieve the full feature set.
+Various APIs, services, and libraries are utilised to achieve the full feature set.
 This
 includes:

 * Google Maps API - for geocoding addresses of providers and showing these on maps, and for working out the distance